vaibhavsagar/resume/resume.md

 *IT Consultant* (2011), *IT Administrator* (2012), and *Senior IT Consultant* (2013): Performed maintenance of computers, networks, and printers at College and provided technical support to residents.
 Led the IT team.
-Eventually oversaw the transition to an external IT service provider.
+Oversaw the transition to an external IT service provider.

 ### Deloitte & Touche Consulting India Private Limited ###